keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 ### **1\.
 Functional Testing:**

-Functional Testing is a type of software testing that verifies the functionality of a software application by checking that the system behaves according to the specified functional requirements.
+[<mark>Functional Testing</mark>](https://keploy.io/blog/community/functional-testing-an-in-depth-overview) is a type of [<mark>software testing</mark>](https://keploy.io/blog/community/4-ways-to-accelerate-your-software-testing-life-cycle) that verifies the functionality of a software application by checking that the system behaves according to the specified functional requirements.

 ### **2\.
 Non-Functional Testing:**